-Joint families have broken down into nuclear families, houses have broken down into apartments.
+Joint families have broken down into nuclear families, and houses have broken down into apartments.

 As sad as it sounds, it is, in fact, a reality.
 Having said that, we as humans are still accustomed to making peace with this lifestyle.
 Because we chose it, we fought for this independence.

-But what about our dogs?
-How do we make them adjust to apartment-living?
+But what about our dogs or emotional support animals?
+How do we make them adjust to apartment living?
 Lucky for you, we discuss exactly this in this article.

 1. Adjust Your Dog to a New Routine

-One thing both you and your dog has to get used to is limited space.
+One thing both you and your dog have to get used to is limited space.
 Gone are the days of living in big, spacious houses with attached gardens and yards.